Skip to main content

 headers: { 'Authorization': 'Bearer YOUR_API_KEY', 'Content-Type': 'application/json' },

-body: JSON.stringify({ type: 'person', taxId: '12345678', name: 'John Doe' })
+body: JSON.stringify({ type: 'person', taxId: '12345678', name: 'John Doe', countryCode: 'AR' })

 });

-entityId = newEntity.data.id;
+entityId = created.entity?.id ?? created.data?.id;

 }

-// Now create KYC validation with the entityId
+// Create KYC validation with the entityId

 Multiple KYC Validations per Entity